ComScore

 On the rolling northern fringes of Santa Barbara wine country, the tiny town of Los Alamos has been stirring.
 Over the past decade, creative locals and Los Angeles expats have set up shop in this former frontier town, creating a blink-and-you’ll-miss-it hotbed of innovative farm-to-table restaurants, wineries, art galleries and more.
 You'll want to make a reservation at Bell’s, the Michelin-starred restaurant that offers up pristine dishes made from local ingredients.
 Check out the flatbreads and other farm-fresh food at Full of Life Flatbread, and don’t forget to grab some baked goods for the road home from Bob’s Well Bread.

-Light pollution is a real detriment to enjoying the night sky, whether it's the sweep of the Milky Way, the glow of a full moon or the recent gangbusters Quadrantids Meteor Shower.
-The Cali High Desert on State Route 166 between Santa Maria and Bakersfield is exactly the place you'd want to be to see the stars, which is why people start pulling their cars into a parking lot on the summit of Mount Pinos around 3 p.m. to get a prime viewing spot for the starry soup in the sky once night falls (bring a sweater—8,000 feet of elevation gets chilly fast at night).
+Light pollution is a real detriment to enjoying the night sky, whether it's the sweep of the Milky Way, the glow of a full moon or the recent gangbusters Geminids Meteor Shower.
+The Cali High Desert on State Route 166 between Santa Maria and Bakersfield is exactly the place you'd want to be to see the stars, which is why this weekend trip from Los Angeles sees people start pulling their cars into a parking lot on the summit of Mount Pinos around 3 p.m. to get a prime viewing spot for the starry soup in the sky once night falls.
+(Bring a puffer coat—8,000 feet of elevation gets chilly fast at night).
 In daylight hours, take a tour of the Blue Sky Center, a community center that supports area creatives in a complex of super-cool canvas-and-steel huts, go for a hike in Los Padres National Forest or do a wine tasting locally.

 We're a big state.
 We've got big trees.
 And you need to see them, and force any small children under your care to see them as well.
 That’s because looking up at the giant sequoias, which tower to over a mile-and-a-half in height, is a truly magical experience.
 Trust us on this one: Once you make the drive up into the Sierra Nevadas and smell the fresh air, you're going to get that heart-swelling, nature-embracing feeling.
 Hike in to see General Sherman, one of the largest living things on earth, and then go a couple miles farther into the forest to the less-visited Muir Grove.

 This one is a five-hour drive, or a fast flight on Advanced Airlines from LAX-Hawthorne air field, located three miles from Los Angeles International Airport.
 Mammoth Lakes is worth it with one of the best ski resorts in California, more than a hundred lakes in the area, and an ever-growing dining scene.
-Go kayaking or boating on Convict Lake, hike along the miles of available trails, learn fly fishing, or hit the slopes during the winter.
+Hit the slopes now, and come spring, go kayaking or boating on Convict Lake, hike along the miles of available trails or learn fly fishing.
 There are also a number of beautiful vista points that can be reached without hiking.
-Dine out at Vulcania, an Italian-American restaurant in the Village recently opened by Michael and Bryan Voltaggio, and check out the beer at Shelter Distilling or Mammoth Brewing Company.
+Dine out at Vulcania, an Italian-American restaurant in the Village opened by Michael and Bryan Voltaggio, and check out the beer at Shelter Distilling or Mammoth Brewing Company.

 Best for Foodies